Skip to main content

 }

-The above code will create an Eligibility subfolder within the client home folder.
-It also specifies a dependency so that the subfolder will only be created once the home folder has been created.
+The code above creates an Eligibility subfolder within the client home folder.
+It specifies a dependency so that the subfolder is only created after the home folder has been created.

-This step can be duplicated for each required subfolder.
-For our use case, we would repeat this code but replace all mentions of "eligibility" with "prescription drug event".
+Duplicate this step for each required subfolder.
+For this use case, repeat the code but replace all mentions of "eligibility" with "prescription drug event".

 Create Groups for the Client Subfolders

-Just as before, we can create 2 groups that will be assigned upload (write only) and download (read only) access permissions to the subfolders:
+As before, create 2 groups that are assigned upload (write only) and download (read only) access permissions to the subfolders:

 # Create group to upload to client eligibility folder